KPro1982/UIHelper/README.md

 # UIHelper
 The installation files necessary to use UIHelper

+INSTALLATION INSTRUCTIONS
 This script was designed for folder structure where the mod directory contains a workbench directory.
 This folder structure is based off of Dabsframework which may have been based off of expansion.

 Modname